Recently Julia Evans wrote an excellent post about debugging a segfault in Rust. (Go read it, it’s good)

 computed before font-size, which already needs to be computed before most other properties.
 The

-language, which can be set using a lang HTML attribute, is internally treated as a CSS property by
+HTML attribute, is internally treated as a CSS property by

 Firefox since it inherits, and it must be computed earlier as well.